xandau/SIMS-AC-Project/README.md

   - .NET 8 Runtime
   - Node.js for Angular
   - MSSQL and Redis Container in docker compose
+  - NGINX-Proxy-Container
   - SSL-configuration for web und API security (in this project self-signed certificates are used)

 You can also use the docker compose provided in this repository and the dockerfiles for hsoting the frontend and backend.

-### Create a .env File with the neccesarry path for the docker database containers
+### Edit the .env File with the neccesarry path for the docker database containers
-The .env-file is used in the dockercompose.yml and locates where the database files are persistently stored: ``` DB_DATA_PATH=c:\yourpath_here ```
+The .env-file is used in the dockercompose.yml and locates where the database files are persistently stored, if you want to change the path change it here: ``` DB_DATA_PATH=.\docker ```

 ### Add dockersettings.env

 In the ``` dockersettings.env ``` environment variable are stored for the C#-Application which are used in the build.
 Create this file in the same directory as the compose file.
+Please set a password for the administrator and a secure key for your JWT-Tokens wiht 256 Bit.
 Example:

 ```
 ASPNETCORE_ENVIRONMENT=Production
 JWTSettings-Secret=yourSecretKey
 ConnectionStrings-SQL=Server=172.30.0.2,1433;Database=SIMS;User Id=yourUsername; Password=yourSecurePassword;TrustServerCertificate=True
 ConnectionStrings-REDIS=172.30.0.3,6379
+Admin-Password=Admin1234
 ```
 ## UML-Diagram